 The Join Before Host option can be convenient for allowing others to continue with a meeting if you are not available to start it, but with this option enabled, the first person who joins the meeting will automatically be made the host and will have full control over the meeting.

-Another option is to assign an Alternative Host.
+Another option is to assign an Alternative Host (opens page on Zoom website).

 Meeting passcodes (previously called passwords) are now required.
 Passcodes are encrypted within the join meeting link and participants can join without entering it.